This post was last updated on September 30, 2016

 Black widow spider bites usually feel like a pinprick, but may feel like nothing at all.
 The bite can be identified by:

-- Immediate swelling or redness at the sight
+- Immediate swelling or redness at the site

 - Two puncture marks on the skin from the spider’s fangs